 - A Gentleman is Well Dressed: This one shouldn’t be a surprise.
 A well-dressed man is appropriately attired based on the season, the occasion, and his own style.
 Dressing well isn’t a matter of money for a gentleman, but rather of careful curation of clothing and accessories based on his means, the occasion, and his tastes.
 His dress demonstrates that he recognizes the power of clothes the impression they make, and the role they play in society.
 Clothes are used to convey a gentleman’s respect for his host, his office, or for the host of an event, but not to shock, evoke jealousy, or show off.
 Dressing well is a point of pride for a gentleman because it demonstrates his personality and taste.

 - A Gentleman Has Good Manners: Here, we agree with the dictionary.
 A gentleman is courteous, polite, and respectful.
 He says please and thank you, waits his turn in line, and treats others as they wish to be treated.
-He is an equitable conversation partner.
+He is an equitable conversation partner and displays good table manners and dining etiquette.

 - A Gentleman is Open Minded: A gentleman does not believe that his opinions and knowledge are complete and unquestionable.
 He strives to learn, is open to new ideas, accepts constructive criticism, and welcomes failure as a path to growth and self-awareness.
 A gentleman does not argue purely for the pleasure of being right but focuses on is able to put himself in other people’s shoes for the purposes of understanding an alternate perspective from his own.